Obama warns against fear, Trump touts economy on campaign trail

 Trump’s campaign stops were aimed at bolstering Republicans challenging incumbent Democratic senators in West Virginia and Indiana, states he won in the 2016 presidential election.

-“This election will decide whether we build on the extraordinary prosperity that we’ve unleashed ... or whether we let the radical Democrats take a giant wrecking ball to America and to our future,” Trump said in West Virginia.
+“If you want prosperity for your family, safety for your children and security for your country, vote for Mike Braun.”

+Trump was joined on stage by former Indiana University basketball coach Bobby Knight, who led the crowd in a cheer “Go get’em Donald.”

-Opinion polls and non-partisan forecasters generally show Democrats as having strong chances of winning 23 additional seats and taking a majority in the House of Representatives, which they could use to launch investigations into Trump’s administration and block his legislative agenda.
+Opinion polls and non-partisan forecasters generally show Democrats with strong chances of winning 23 additional seats and taking a majority in the House of Representatives, which they could use to launch investigations into Trump’s administration and block his legislative agenda.

-Republicans are generally expected to retain control of the Senate, whose powers include confirming Trump’s nominations to lifetime seats on the Supreme Court.
+Republicans are favored to retain control of the Senate, whose powers include confirming Trump’s nominations to lifetime seats on the Supreme Court.

-Obama’s speech was repeatedly interrupted by hecklers, prompting him to quip, “Why is it that the folks who won the last election are so mad all the time?”
+Obama’s speech was repeatedly interrupted by hecklers, prompting him to quip: “Why is it that the folks who won the last election are so mad all the time?”

 (Graphic: For a look at battleground states - tmsnrt.rs/2PmsO7M)